iamb4uc/dots/.config/README.md

-# All of my configs files
+# All of my config files

-just use sym-links for these
+Just use symlinks or just copy-paste these files.